edges-collab/edges-bowman2018-pipeline/README.md

 how to write workflows at the `nextflow` documentation.
 Here I'll just give the barebones so you can kinda grok how our pipeline works.
 The file consists of the following:

-1. A set of parameter definitions, in the form `params.PARAMNAME = value`, for example `params.case = "bowman2018repro-injectbeam-injectrfi"`.
-As mentioned above, the `PARAMNAME` can be specified on the CLI when running the workflow to override the default (the default is the thing set in the workflow file itself).
-2. A set of `process` definitions, of the form `process NAME {... code ...}`.
+1. A set of `process` definitions, of the form `process NAME {... code ...}`.
 These are the backbone of the workflow.
 They take some `inputs:`, define some `outputs:` and run a `script:` to get between the inputs and outputs.
 The `script:` itself is generally written in `bash`, and we try to make it as short as possible (generally it just calls some other script written in a nicer language like Python to do the actual work).
 Within any `process`, the parameters we mentioned above can be accessed via `${params.PARAMNAME}`.
-3. Finally, a single `workflow` definition, of the form `workflow {... code ...}`.
+2. Finally, a single `workflow` definition, of the form `workflow {... code ...}`.
 This workflow is the top-level glue that puts all the processes together, sending the data through the pipeline.
+3. An `output` clause that tells the pipeline where to put all the "published" files at the end.

 Note that pretty much all of our `process` scripts are simply calls to our `epipe` CLI tool.
 Most of them use `epipe run`, which goes and runs a particular Jupyter